roytam1/UXP/README.md

 This repository will contain at least one application to demonstrate and make use of the platform: The Basilisk web browser, a close twin to Mozilla's Firefox.

+## Additional documentation

+Additional documentation relevant to this source code can be found in the `/docs` directory.
+This will contain relevant documentation regarding contributing, using and distributing this code and its binaries.

 ### A note about trademarks and branding

 Although this repository is licensed under Mozilla Public License v2.0, the